Indian School, Al Wadi Al Kabir: Academics

 ISWK is a public, co-educational day school that is under the Central Board of Secondary Education of India.
 The school offers complete educational services starting from Kindergarten through to 12th-grade senior school and follows the CBSE syllabus.

-Students of class 11th and 12th can choose from three different groups, each with specific compulsory and elective subjects.
+As of 2026, Students of class 11th and 12th can choose from three different groups, each with specific compulsory and elective subjects.
+English Core remains a compulsory subject, irrespective of the groups.

-Science (Group 1) includes compulsory subjects like English Core, Physics, and Chemistry, with two electives from a list of options including Mathematics, Biology, Computer Sciences, Informatic Practices, Economics, Physical Education, Psychology.
+Science (Group 1) includes compulsory subjects like Physics and Chemistry, with two electives from a list of options which includes Mathematics, Computer Science, Biology, Economics, Engineering Graphics, Informatics Practices, Psychology, and Physical Education.

-Commerce (Group 2) has compulsory Accountancy and Business Studies, and two electives including the options of Mathematics, Economics, Marketing, Informatic Practices, Computer Sciences, Engineering Graphics, Entrepreneurship, Psychology.
+Commerce (Group 2) has compulsory subjects Accountancy and Business Studies, and two electives among the options of Economics, Mathematics, Informatics Practices, Marketing, and Entrepreneurship.

-A group 3 is available, with 4 electives and with English Core as the only complusory subject and the electives include Informatics Practices, Economics, Engineering Graphics, Entrepreneurship/Marketing, Psychology, Sociology, Physical Education, and Physical Activity Trainer.
+Humanities (Group 3) is also available, with Psychology as the only complusory subject and any 4 electives, which include Business Studies, Marketing, Physical Education, Sociology, Entrepreneurship, Economics, Informatics Practices and Biology.

 A minimum of 20 students must opt for a subject combination for it to be offered.

 The school also offers languages other than English (which is the first language for every student) and Hindi, such as French, Malayalam, Sanskrit, Tamil and Arabic.
 Until recently, the second language (Malayalam, French and Hindi) was taught till the 10th, whereas the third language (Malayalam, Sanskrit, Hindi and Arabic) was taught from 6th to 8th.

-Then in the academic year 2022-2023 onwards 1st graders were allowed to pick between Hindi and Malayalam as 2nd language.
-And since 2023-2024 onwards, 1st graders have been allowed to pick between French, Hindi, Malayalam and Tamil.
+Since 2023-2024, 1st graders have been allowed to pick between French, Hindi, Malayalam and Tamil.
 Currently from 6th onwards, options for 3rd language include: Arabic, Sanskrit, Hindi, French, Tamil and Malayalam, and for 2nd language include: Arabic, Hindi, French, Tamil and Malayalam.
-English remains the complusory first language for every student.
+English remains the compulsory first language for every student.

 In 2015, the school won the junior and senior quiz categories at the prestigious Times Of Oman Inter-School Quiz, becoming the first school in Oman to do so.

 The school also gives training to students in extra co-curricular activities like dance, football, volleyball, tennis, badminton, musical instruments.
 The school started giving swimming training to students in 2019.
 In 2023 it became the first school in Oman to give scholarships to the meritorious students.

 The school has categorised the students into four houses: Vivekananda (yellow), Tagore (blue), Akbar (green) and Ashoka (red).